-CCD's main Auraria Campus is in the heart of the city and within walking distance of downtown, Larimer Square, the 16th Street Mall, LoDo, the Denver Pavilions, Colorado Convention Center, and the Denver Center for the Performing Arts Complex.
-The Auraria Campus is close to Sports Authority Field at Mile High (home of the Denver Broncos), Coors Field (home of the Colorado Rockies), the Pepsi Center (home of the NHL Colorado Avalanche and the NBA Nuggets), Elitch Gardens and the Downtown Aquarium.
+Auraria Campus, CCD's main location, is in the heart of Denver and within walking distance to downtown, Larimer Square, the 16th Street Mall, LoDo, the Denver Pavilions, Colorado Convention Center, and the Denver Center for the Performing Arts Complex.
+The Auraria Campus is also just minutes away from each of the following: Broncos Field at Mile High, home of the Denver Broncos, Coors Field's Colorado Rockies, the Downtown Aquarium, and Pepsi Center, which is home to NHL's Colorado Avalanche, NBA's Denver Nuggets, and NLL's Colorado Mammoth, as well as a hub for concerts and other events throughout the year.

-The Auraria Campus is also home to two four-year universities- Metropolitan State University of Denver and University of Colorado Denver.
-This unique partnership creates a one-of-a-kind campus experience, allowing CCD students to participate in amazing extracurricular activities and access a university-caliber library, student union, recreation opportunities and more.
+The Auraria Campus is also home to two four-year universities - Metropolitan State University of Denver and University of Colorado Denver.
+This unique partnership creates a one-of-a-kind campus experience, allowing CCD students to participate in amazing extracurricular activities and access a university-caliber library, student union and more.